-To the east of the Mississippi River, tropical-stormstrength winds pushed waves onto the Louisiana- Mississippi continental shelf (as computed in Figs. 9b-e and 10b-e).
-At NDBC buoy 42007 and AK gauge 12 located outside the Chandeleur Islands, peak waves were 6 m, and they decreased farther east near Mobile and Pensacola Bays to 4 m at AK gauges 18, 19, and 20 (Figs. 16 and 17).
-Wave heights decreased behind the barrier islands, such as at AK gauge 17, which is located in 4.5 m of water depth and had a peak wave height of 2 m.
+To the east of the Mississippi River, tropical-storm-strength winds pushed waves onto the LA-MS continental shelf (as computed in Figure 9b-e and Figure 10b-e).
+At NDBC buoy 42007 and AK gage 12 located outside the Chandeleur Islands, peak waves were 6m, and they decreased farther east near Mobile and Pensacola Bays to 4m at AK gages 18, 19 and 20 (Figure 16-17).
+Wave heights decreased behind the barrier islands, such as at AK gage 17, which is located in 4.5m of water depth and had a peak wave height of 2m.

 Shoreward of the barrier islands, which attenuated the larger waves propagating onshore from open water, predominantly local waves were generated within the sounds and marshes.
-They generally had mean periods less than 3 s (as computed in Fig. 10), and their significant heights were 2 m in the sounds and lakes and 1 m or less in the wetlands (as computed in Fig. 9).
-Near landfall, CHL gauges 10512, 10508, and 10514 measured local wave generation and dissipation within the marshes north of Terrebonne Bay; note the decrease in the wave heights from 0.8 to 0.5 m at the northernmost gauges.
-To the east of the river, the AK gauges 13 and 14 measured 0.5- to 1-m waves over the Caernarvon marsh (Fig. 17), while the CHL gauges 10510, 10513, and 10504 measured 0.5- to 1-m waves over the Biloxi marsh (Fig. 19).
-The peak periods were also small in the marshes, ranging from 2 to 4 s at landfall (Fig. 20), although the peak periods may be underestimated because of the high-frequency cutoff of the gauges, as described above.
-These measurements are excellent validation tests for STWAVE and SWAN because they are located in regions with rapidly changing bathymetry and bottom friction.
-As shown in Table 5, the mean SI and mean normalized bias errors are much larger at the CHL gauges for both the SWAN and STWAVE wave models.
-These larger values reflect the sensitivity of the error measure to the relatively smaller wave heights and periods measured by these gauges, but they also reflect the sensitivity to bathymetric and local geometric details, the calculated surge, as well as the difficulty in parameterizing the bottom friction in these marshes.
-The measurements collected by these gauges are invaluable in their description of the nearshore wave environment, and they provide an opportunity for improvement of the modeled physics.
+They generally had mean periods less than 3s (as computed in Figure 10), and their significant heights were 2m in the sounds and lakes and 1m or less in the wetlands (as computed in Figure 9).
+Near landfall, CHL gages 10512, 10508 and 10514 measured local wave generation and dissipation within the marshes north of Terrebonne Bay; note the decrease in the wave heights from 0.8m to 0.5m at the northernmost gages.
+To the east of the river, the AK gages 13 and 14 measured 0.5-1m waves over the Caernarvon Marsh (Figure 17), while the CHL gages 10510, 10513 and 10504 measured 0.5-1m waves over the Biloxi Marsh (Figure 19).
+The peak periods were also small in the marshes, ranging from 2-4s at landfall (Figure 20), although the peak periods may be underestimated due to the high-frequency cut-off of the gages, as described above.
+These measurements are excellent validation tests for STWAVE and SWAN, because they are located in regions with rapidly-changing bathymetry and bottom friction.
+As shown in Table 5, the mean SI and mean normalized bias errors are much larger at the CHL gages, for both the SWAN and STWAVE wave models.
+These larger values reflect the sensitivity of the error measure to the relatively smaller wave heights and periods measured by these gages, but they also reflect the sensitivity to bathymetric and local geometric details, the calculated surge, as well as the difficulty in parameterizing the bottom friction in these marshes.
+The measurements collected by these gages are invaluable in their description of the nearshore wave environment, and they provide an opportunity for improvement of the modeled physics.